U.S. warns citizens against travel to China as virus toll tops 200

 Japan said it would bring forward the date that it would designate the coronavirus an “infectious disease,” as a third chartered flight carrying Japanese citizens arrived from Wuhan.

-The designation starting Saturday allows compulsory hospitalization and the use of public funds for treatment, among other measures.
+The designation starting Saturday allows compulsory hospitalisation and the use of public funds for treatment, among other measures.
 Japan has 14 confirmed virus cases.

 The two Koreas opened a new hotline between Seoul and Pyongyang after they agreed to temporarily close their joint liaison office in the North’s border city until virus concerns are eased, the South’s Unification Ministry said.